SeanLeng1/SeanLeng1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a first-year MSML student at Carnegie Mellon University advised by [Prof. William W. Cohen](https://www.cs.cmu.edu/~wcohen/).
 Previously, I completed my undergraduate studies in Computer Science at University of Rochester, where I had the privilege of being advised by [Prof. Jiebo Luo](https://www.cs.rochester.edu/u/jluo/#Prospective).
 I have also collaborated with [Prof. Haohan Wang](https://haohanwang.github.io/) at UIUC [DREAM Lab](https://dreamlabuiuc.github.io/).

 In the summer of 2024, I was a visiting researcher at Washington University in St. Louis with [Prof. Jiaxin Huang](https://teapot123.github.io/).
+Currently, for summer 2025, I am a Student Researcher at Google Research advised by [Dr. Si Si](https://research.google/people/105487/).

 My research interests lie in improving training and inference efficiency as well as model alignment of both <span style="color:rgb(144, 174, 200)">**LLMs**</span> and <span style="color:lightpink">**VLMs**</span>.